 Are we really listening to each other?
-Does our verbal and non-verbal communication put a barrier up so that others, especially for those who may be passive, preventing them from not say anything at all?
-I was this person.
+Does our verbal and non-verbal communication put a barrier up so that others, especially those who are passive, are prevented from saying anything at all?
+This person was me.
 I did not want to ‘rock the boat’, especially when conversations involved yelling and not really listening to each other.
 I did not learn to express myself.
 So I bottled feelings up.

 Therefore, it’s important to listen beyond the words.
 Instead, listen to the mood and to each other’s feelings without judgment or threat.
 If these feelings are associated with a traumatic event that has happened, then at least knowing they can speak about it when they are ready may prevent them from using unhealthy behaviours to cope.

-Way #3 – Adjust Our Expectations of Others
+Ways To Help Prevent Eating Disorders #3 – Adjust Our Expectations Of Others

 Are we allowing others to be themselves, to follow their dreams and supporting their goals and talents?
 Or are we squashing them with our own agendas, making them only feel worthy when they have ticked our boxes?
 Are we breeding people pleasers who have lost all sense of themselves, as they try to see their ‘image’ in others?

 Are we applauding and developing the process of using unseen treasures such as talent, creativity, compassion, a clever wit or sense of humour or are we only highlighting achievement and comparing these to others?